WildHunter/mlocate-cookbook/README.md

 Usage
 =====

-Add the recipe to your base role via:
+Add the recipe to a role via:

 ``
 "recipe[mlocate]"